 - The largest organism in the world is a fungus - it covers an area of 8.9 km2.

-- The oldest fossil moss is circa 320 million years old - mosses are the evolutionary ancestors of the flowering plants.
+- The oldest fossil moss is circa 320 million years old.

 - Algae account for almost half the photosynthesis on the planet, producing every second breath of oxygen, and shaping the environment for life on earth.